-- 3.1.
-The revised Enforcement Policy has been circulated within the City Council and with Cumbria Constabulary. - 3.2.
-The revised Enforcement Policy can be considered by the Economy and Environment Overview and Scrutiny Committee on the 29th October 2015.
+- 3.1 The revised Enforcement Policy has been circulated within the City Council and with Cumbria Constabulary. - 3.2The revised Enforcement Policy was referred to the Overview and Scrutiny Committee by the Executive on the 19thOctober 2015.

 4. CONCLUSION AND REASONS FOR RECOMMENDATIONS